jamesrharwood/srqr/items/data_collection_methods.md

 ---
 id: data-collection-methods
 title: Data collection methods
+checklist:
-checklist: Describe the types of data collected; details of data collection procedures including (as appropriate) start and stop dates of data collection and analysis, iterative process, triangulation of sources/methods, and modification of procedures in response to evolving study findings.
+    text: Describe the types of data collected; details of data collection procedures including (as appropriate) start and stop dates of data collection and analysis, iterative process, triangulation of sources/methods, and modification of procedures in response to evolving study findings.
 Describe your rationale for these choices.
 ---

 ## What to write